nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [dob/DATE_OF_BIRTH] [pri/PRIORITY] [income/INCOME] [famsize/FAMILY_SIZE] [r/REMARK] [t/TAG]…​`

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** not exceeding the largest index number e.g. 1, 2, 3,…​
-* At least one of the optional fields must be provided.
+* At least one of the fields must be provided.
+Refer to [User Input](#user-input) above for more information on the fields.
 * Existing values will be updated to the input values.
 * When editing tags, all existing tags of the person will be removed and replaced with updated values i.e editing of tags does not cumulatively add them to current tags.
 * You can remove all the person’s tags or remarks by typing `edit INDEX t/` or `edit INDEX r/` where `INDEX` is the person's index.